 John Buckley - executive director

 As CSERC’s director, John oversees all the fieldwork, monitoring, water quality sampling, wildlife surveys, and visits to proposed development sites.
 But the majority of his time is spent serving as a key voice for nature at meetings, hearings, collaborative sessions, and all the other critical places where CSERC is needed.
-He has personally presented nature programs to over 138,000 participants.
+He has personally presented nature programs to nearly 150,000 participants.
 He loves being out in the wild mountains doing fieldwork and searching for rare wildlife species.

 Liz Gregg - associate director/botanist